openSUSE/news-o-o/_posts/2015-12-08-membership-window-opens-three-seats-available-for-opensuse-board.markdown

 ---
 author: Douglas DeMaio
+comments: true
 date: 2015-12-08 07:45:47+00:00
 layout: post
 link: https://news.opensuse.org/2015/12/08/membership-window-opens-three-seats-available-for-opensuse-board/
+slug: membership-window-opens-three-seats-available-for-opensuse-board
-title: "Membership window opens, three seats available for openSUSE Board\
+title: Membership window opens, three seats available for openSUSE Board
-  "
+wordpress_id: 19655
 categories:
 - Board
 ---

 ![](http://www.esw.gtorg.gatech.edu/wp-content/uploads/vote-for-me-nt3jey.jpg)

 Contributors of openSUSE that are not currently members can now [apply for membership](https://en.opensuse.org/openSUSE:Membership_officials#Process) during a three-week window and can be a part of the changes to come in the project.